hirememorey/resilience-basketball/extended_resilience_framework.md

 ## Extended Framework: Four New Metrics

-### 1. Dominance Score: Measuring Absolute Excellence in Primary Method
+### 1. Primary Method Mastery: Measuring Elite Specialization

 #### Core Question
 How efficient is the player's primary offensive method, and is it strong enough to remain effective even when schemed against?